willard1981/gem2/README.md

 By default, the server starts on port 9000.
 You can override the default port the server listens on by setting the environment variable `PORT` in the command above.
 ## Chat App UI Screenshot
+Below is a screenshot of the Chat App’s user interface.

 ![UI Screenshot](https://raw.githubusercontent.com/Ekam219/example-chat-app/main/chat-app-screenshot.jpg)

 ## Usage